-Sean Fitzpatrick, PhD | 60 minutes | Free (no CE credit)
+Sean Fitzpatrick, PhD | 1 hour | Free (no CE credit)

 Why are experiences of meaning essential for psychological development?
 How does the absence of meaning maintain psychological suffering?
 This hour-long online presentation will introduce you to some of the key concepts, methods, and purposes of Jung’s psychological theory.

-Jill Carroll, PhD | 60 minutes | $10 ($5 Jung Center members)
+Jill Carroll, PhD | 1 hour | $9

 What is the relationship between happiness and meaning?
 Is there a certain kind of meaning necessary for happiness?
 Do those who are happiest have a higher purpose – or meaning – in their lives?
 Listen to this CARL Talk lecture for this, and so much more!